1. Am I eligible for the OPSRP disability program?

 21. If I am approved for the OPSRP Disability Program, can I request a distribution of my IAP account?

-22. What if I am not regular retirement age?
+22. What if I am not eligible for early retirement?

 This Q&A is for general informational purposes only and is not intended to provide legal advice.
 If there is any conflict between this brochure and federal law; Oregon law; or administrative rules, the law and administrative rules shall prevail.